ampproject/amphtml/extensions/amp-fx-collection/amp-fx-collection.md

 ### fade-in-scroll (experimental)

 The `fade-in-scroll` effect allows you to change the opacity of an element as it scrolls within the viewport.
 This creates a scroll dependent fade animation.
+By default once the element is fully visible we don't animate the opacity anymore.

 ##### data-margin-start (optional)